scollinselliott/lakhesis/README.md

   the orthogonal projection of the row and column scores as they have been fit to the reference curve.
 Selections can be made on either the biplot or the reference plot.
+  - Map options.
+To the left, users can choose either a **symmetric** or an **asymmetric** plot.
+- **Save Strand** (Top middle) Records the displayed plot as a partial seriation, or “strand” (i.e., partial with respect to the initial data).
+Strands can be sequenced according to different projections:
+  - **CA1** / **CA2** Projection of scores along the first or second
+    principal CA axis.
+  - **Procrustes1** / **Procrustes2** Projection of scores along the
+    first or second axis after Procrustes fitting.
+  - **Curve** Projection along the reference curve of an ideal seriation.
+  - **Lakhesize** Produce a consensus seriation (must have saved at least two strands).
+Constructs a consensus seriation of the selected strands using an iterative process of linear regression of partial rankings in an agglomerative fashion.
+The matrix plot displays the incidence matrix of the resulting consensus seriation, with optimality criteria.
+The agreement of the seriation in each strand with that of the consensus seriation as well as its criterion is displayed in the Diganostics panel.
+The function `lakhesize()` performs this task.
+  - **Run Deviance Test** Performs a goodness-of-fit test using deviance, treating the distribution of the row and column incidences with a quadratic-logistic model.
+The largest $p$ values of the row and column elements is contained in the Diganostics panel.
+The function `element_eval()` performs this task.
 - **Consensus Seriation** (Top right) Displays the results of harmonizing selected partial seriations, which have been identified as “strands.”
 The process of deriving a consensus seriation entails a